beginning of content

 Safe sex

-If you have been, or think you may have been sexually assaulted and you don't feel safe, call triple zero (000).
+If you think you may have been sexually assaulted, and you don't feel safe, call triple zero (000).

 Key facts

-• Any type of sexual activity, including vaginal, anal and oral sex, can carry a risk of infection.
+• Any type of sexual activity, including vaginal, anal and oral sex, carries a risk of sexually transmitted infections that can severely affect your health.

-• Safe sex is important to reduce your risk of sexually transmitted infections (STIs), unplanned pregnancy and sexual abuse.
+• Safe sex is important to reduce your risk of sexually transmitted infections (STIs) and unplanned pregnancy.

 • Always use a condom to reduce your risk of STIs and an unplanned pregnancy.

-• See your doctor or local sexual health clinic to check for STIs on a regular basis and before starting a new sexual relationship.
+• See your doctor or local sexual health clinic to check for STIs on a regular basis, before starting a new sexual relationship and if you had unprotected sex.

 • Seek help if you experience sexual assault.